Derive advice on chart choice from data

 ...

-A JSON string, URL or file with the data in JSON format.
-The input data adhere to specification BDS JGZ 3.2.5, and are converted to JSON according to schema.
+A JSON string, URL, or file with BDS data in JSON format.
+Data should conform to the BDS JGZ 3.2.5 specification.

 OpenCPU session key with the uploaded data